The next Parish Council meeting is scheduled on Thursday 4th January 2024 at 7.00 p.m. in Combe Hay Church.

 For nearly a hundred years until 1980 there were Fuller’s earth mines in the parish.

 Combe Hay Church is used both for religious services and as a meeting place for village activities, including the community library.
-The Parish Council, which has seven members, normally meets here on the third Wednesday of alternate months (currently online).
+The Parish Council, which has seven members, normally meets here on the second Thursday of alternate months.
 Additional meetings are sometimes held to meet planning consultation deadlines.

 Combe Hay Parish Council has responsibility for local issues including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The Parish Council evaluates local planning applications and makes recommendations to Bath & North East Somerset Council (B&NES).
 It works with the local police and B&NES on matters of crime, security and traffic.
 The Parish Council’s role also includes initiating projects for the maintenance and repair of parish facilities as well as consulting with B&NES on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.